 Sustainable Entrepreneurial Thinking

 Tackling the SDGs starts with you.
 Many of us want to understand how we can use our own skills to have a positive impact on our world and the challenges we face as a global society.
 Do you have what it takes to be an entrepreneur and contribute to social or environmental impact?
 Are you a critical thinker, a creative mind or a planner?
 How do your passions and skills align with the SDGs?

-The learner is able to reflect on their own values, attitudes and abilities and deal with diverging values, attitudes and abilities in relation to one or more SDGs through journaling, meditation and group reflection.
+•The learner is able to reflect on their own values, attitudes and abilities and deal with diverging values, attitudes and abilities in relation to one or more SDGs through journaling, meditation and group reflection.

 •The learner is able to take on critically their role as an active global citizen in the challenge of tackling global and local (glocal) problems.

 EUR 1895: NOTE: fee includes academic fee, accommodation, social programme and lunch on weekdaysRegister for this course

 on course website